alexanderhalpern/CD-to-Spotify-and-EBay/README.md

 python3 main.py
 ```

-Scan a batch of barcodes back to back.
-Scan the final barcode twice to initiate transfer to Spotify and posting on eBay.
+For both, scan a batch of barcodes back to back and scan the final barcode twice to initiate transfer to Spotify and posting on eBay.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)